 If you have astigmatism, you may consider correcting it with a toric IOL.
 This would reduce or eliminate your need to correct your astigmatism with glasses.
-With a toric IOL, you may wear glasses less than did before surgery.
+With a toric IOL, you may wear glasses less than you did before surgery.

 After removal of your cataract, an aspheric monofocal IOL can provide you with excellent vision.
 Separate glasses can be used to correct astigmatism or to provide good vision for reading.

 If you are interested in any of our services, call us at 661-325-3937 to schedule an appointment.